sgbernardo/illinois_businessanalytics/README.md

 This project utilised data wrangling in R, leveraging Netflix data as detailed below.
 I was also able to apply subsetting, data analysis, and regression techniques, where I found that the time_since_release variable is statistically significant in determining sales.

 ### MBA 564B - Applying Data Analytics in Accounting

+**2. Lululemon Social Media Marketing Strategy Report**

+This project analysed Twitter conversations about Lululemon by applying advanced text analytics and network analysis techniques.
+The scope included summarising public sentiment using sentiment analysis, uncovering major discussion topics with LDA topic modelling, and extracting key conversational patterns using n-gram analysis.
+To understand social influence, the project also conducted a network analysis of retweets to identify top influencers and quantify their impact on brand perception.

+The analysis was performed using R, leveraging the provided tweets and retweets datasets.
+Sentiment analysis assessed whether online discussions reflected positively or negatively on the brand.
+LDA topic modelling was used to reveal underlying themes and frequent discussion points.
+Network analysis mapped the retweet relationships to highlight users who played a central role in amplifying messages about the brand.
+Together, these methods offered a comprehensive view of both the content and the dynamics of Lululemon’s presence on Twitter.